HJBerwick/HJBerwick.github.io/_posts/2024-05-24-association-rule-learning.md

 ##### Lift

-Lift is the factor by which the Confidence, exceeds the Expected Confidence.
-In other words, Lift tells us how likely item B is purchased *when item A is purchased*, while *controlling* for how popular item B is.
+Lift is the factor by which the Confidence exceeds the Expected Confidence.
+In other words, Lift tells us how likely it is that item B is purchased *when item A is purchased*, while *controlling* for how popular item B is.

 We calculate Lift by dividing Confidence by Expected Confidence.

-A Lift score *greater than 1* indicates that items A and B appear together *more often* than expected, and conversely, a Lift score *less then 1* indicates that items A and B appear together *less often* than expected.
+A Lift score *greater than 1* indicates that items A and B appear together *more often* than expected, and conversely, a Lift score *less than 1* indicates that items A and B appear together *less often* than expected.

 <br>